 Wheat berries can be ground down into regular flour with a hand grinder.
 White wheat is engineered from red wheat.
 Red wheat can have a bitter taste so it is normally mixed with more sugar than white wheat.
-Grinding red wheat into flour is good for making hard breads and white wheat flour is better for softer breads.
+Grinding red wheat into flour is good for making hard bread and white wheat flour is better for softer bread.
 You can also boil wheat berries and eat them whole.

 Powdered milk can be used to make everything from yogurt to hot chocolate to cottage cheese.

-Beans and rice a kind of self-explanatory but there are tons of creative ways to used them.
+Beans and rice a kind of self-explanatory but there are tons of creative ways to use them.

 I suggest printing out some basic recipes as well as some more in-depth ones to keep your food interesting.
 Food can be a great way to relax and provide a much-needed distraction and some comfort in really horrible situations.